 Gulaman also known as agar-agar is the Filipino version of gelatin.
-In the Philipppines, gulaman comes in different colors and it is used in refreshments called samalamig like sago gulaman or desserts like buko pandan, flan, halo-halo and many more.
-It is also widely used in many Asian desserts as well.
+In the Philippines, gulaman comes in different colors and it is used in refreshments called samalamig like sago gulaman or desserts like buko pandan, flan, halo-halo and many more.
+It is also widely used in many Asian desserts.

 Making gulaman requires only a few steps.
 So someone who doesn’t cook can easily make this.

 The most popular form of gulaman in the Philippines is the gulaman bars that comes in colors of red, yellow, orange, green, white and translucent.
 They also come in powder form.

 But in this post, I will show you how to make gulaman using the gulaman bar or stick.

 One of the few easy desserts I’ve learned as a teenager is how to make gulaman.
 My fascination with colors had me wondering how to make gulaman.

 You’ll be amazed with how much gulaman you can make with one stick of gulaman bar.